2023 Solar Incentives Guide for Tega Cay, SC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 - Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Tega Cay utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.
+If you've signed a net metering agreement with your Tega Cay utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+When someone says "solar incentives," you likely think of federal incentives first.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.

-The ITC was originally for 30% of the cost of solar system installation, although it has fluctuated slightly over time between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
+The ITC originally covered 30% of the cost of installing solar panels, and has fluctuated slightly over the last few years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Tega Cay solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit might apply to you, talk to your local Tega Cay solar installation expert.

 State & Local Solar Incentives